 Consultations underway for national budget

-Minister for Economy, Aiyaz Sayed-Khaiyum met with the Association of Banks in Fiji yesterday, and the Fiji Hotel and Tourism Association and Business Process Outsourcing Council today.
+Minister for Economy, Aiyaz Sayed-Khaiyum met with the Association of Banks in Fiji, the Fiji Hotel and Tourism Association and Business Process Outsourcing Council on Wednesday.

-Key points of discussion were Fiji’s expedited vaccination program, the safe opening up of businesses, economic revival, and deliberation on policies for the National Budget.
+Key points of discussion were Fiji’s expedited vaccination program, the safe opening up of businesses, economic revival, and deliberation of policies on the National Budget.

-Minister for Economy, Aiyaz Sayed-Khaiyum with the Association of Banks in Fiji [Source: Fijian Government]

-Tomorrow he will be meeting with the Garment and the Textile, Clothing, and Footwear Industry to garner their views on the budget.
+Yesterday he had a meeting with the Garment and the Textile, Clothing, and Footwear Industry to garner their views on the budget.

 Sayed-Khaiyum says various sectors have shown a large amount of interest to give their views on the budget.